AR-Eye-Tracking-Toolkit/ARETT/README.md

 ### Unity 2019

 The latest Unity 2019-compatible version is [ARETT v1.1.0](https://github.com/AR-Eye-Tracking-Toolkit/ARETT/releases/tag/v1.1.0).
+This is also the original version documented in the publication.

 ## Reference